 Ready!
 The Moto G will now start automatically and the bootloader is unlocked.
 Now you can get going with the root procedure.

-Ready!
-The Moto G should now restart and your smartphone has been successfully rooted .
-If your you aren’t sure it worked, look in the App Drawer .
-Here you should now see the SuperSU application which you can use to grant or revoke root access for other apps.
+Then you're ready!
+The Moto G should now restart and your smartphone has been successfully rooted.
+If you aren’t sure it worked, look in the App Drawer.
+Here you should now see the SuperSU application.
+If not, install the app Root Checker to check.Root Checker